jaekwonpark/docs/cmdlet-help/md/en-US/Connect-PrismCentral.md

 PS C:\> Connect-PrismCentral -Server 10.36.240.21 -Username admin -Password $Secure -AcceptInvalidSSLCerts
 ```

-To Connect to Prism Central IP 10.36.240.21 as username admin and the password stored in $Secure as SecureString type and ignoore validatiion of certificate
+To Connect to Prism Central IP 10.36.240.21 as username admin and the password stored in $Secure as SecureString type and ignoore validatiion of certificate.
+Pasword can be stored with following command.
+Replace 'adminpassword' with your real admin password string
-Remove this
----------- Ver 27 ------------
-$Secure=ConvertTo-SecureString Nutanix.123 -AsPlainText -Force
+$Secure=ConvertTo-SecureString adminpassword -AsPlainText -Force

 ## PARAMETERS